smogolskib24/capstone-project/design-rationale.md

 ### Scope and Time Commitment

 Initially, the lab appears to be a lengthy endeavour and may be intimidating once students learn that multiple files and functions will be created.
 There are two mitigating factors: 1) limited number of lines per file, and 2) advocating a copy and paste approach.
 Additionally, two of the functions/files can be skipped for time (show_ver_uptime.py and interfaces_rest.py).
 This lab demonstrates that functions are commodities; they can be added and removed as the situation demands.
-The important lesson is about incorporating them into a larger design.
+The important lesson is how to incorporate them into a larger design.

 ### Menu System